RolfKoenders/transip-dyndns/README.md

-# TransIp DynDns 2.0
+# TransIp Dynamic DNS
-This repo is a fork from [transip-dyndns](https://github.com/RolfKoenders/transip-dyndns).
+This repo is a fork from [transip-dyndns](https://github.com/RolfKoenders/transip-dyndns) but actually a complete refactor.
 Keeps dns entries on [transip](http://www.transip.nl) for one or multiple domains up to date with the current WAN IP (or custom content).

-## Features
+## Features :megaphone:
 - Update multiple domains and  and their entries
 - Interval (by default every 5m)
+- Improved logging
 - Docker support

 ## Configure :heavy_exclamation_mark:
-In the root folder there is an `config-example.json` file.
-Save that file as `config.json` and that one will be used.
-This is the example config:
+In the data folder there is an example file call `config-example.json`. rename that file as `config.json` and configure it as below demonstrated.

 #### Example
 ```json